Doctelligence/doctelligence.github.io/why.md

 ### 1. **Personal Data Stores (PDS) Adoption and Sovereign Data Models**
 - **How it works:**
-    - Individuals store their own data in decentralized Personal Data Stores (PDS), encompassing health records, IoT device logs, or fitness data.
+    - Individuals store their own data in decentralized personal data stores (PDS), encompassing health records, IoT device logs, or fitness data.
     - Through DIN, participants maintain full control over how their data is shared, used, and monetized.
     - **Example:** Health-conscious users can store personal medical records in a PDS and monetize anonymized data for public health research through DIN's reward mechanism.
 - **Why this makes sense:**